Eli-Skaronea/CDpractice/README.md

-# Practicing CD Dev with Jenkins/Docker
+# Practicing Continuous Dev with Jenkins/Docker

-This repo is for practicing continous development by using Docker and Jenkins.
+This repo is for practicing continous development by using Docker and Jenkins for my internship.

 ## The goals are:
 - Have jenkins running on a container on the local machine